-At the University Hospital Frankfurt, GTDS was started in 2011 and all patients diagnosed with cancer after Jan 1st, 2012 are fully documented as inpatients and outpatients, with documentation of their complete history, diagnostic workup, (multimodality) treatment and follow-up information.
-This includes the entire basic data set (“ADT / GEKID Basisdatensatz”).
+At the University Hospital Frankfurt, since 2012 all patients diagnosed with cancer are fully documented in GTDS as inpatients and outpatients, with documentation of their complete history, diagnostic workup, (multimodality) treatment and follow-up information.
+This includes all basic data as defined in the “ADT / GEKID Basisdatensatz”.
 Additionally, extensions have been consented within each clinical department.
 At the Nordwest Hospital, extensive tumor documentation was started in 2014.

-The UCT clinical cancer registry evaluates quality indicators and key data for the “Oncology Center” and “organ centers”, certified by the DKG (Deutsche Krebsgesellschaft).
+The UCT clinical cancer registry evaluates quality indicators and key data for the “Oncology Center” and “Organ Cancer Centers” certified by the DKG (Deutsche Krebsgesellschaft).
 Quarterly metrics are reported to clinical departments.
 Importantly, the data is used to monitor patient outcome, for research purposes and clinical trial documentation.

-Baseline epidemiological data as well as clinical cancer registry data are transferred at regular intervals to the clinico-epidemiological cancer registry of the state of Hesse (Krebsregister Hessen, Landesärztekammer Link), which returns mortality data back to the UCT cancer registry, thereby increasing follow-up data and allowing survival analyses.
+Baseline epidemiological data as well as clinical cancer registry data are transferred at regular intervals to the clinico-epidemiological cancer registry of the state of Hesse (Hessisches Krebsregister), which returns mortality data back to the UCT cancer registry, thereby increasing follow-up data and allowing survival analyses.

 Real world data provide insights to standard treatments and outcomes in the every-day setting.
 This way, real world evidence studies can help to address clinical research questions by extending the knowledge gained from traditional clinical research.